domschl/HuggingFaceGuidedTourForMac/NextSteps/llama.cpp.md

 First, let's install some tools useful for C++ development:

 > **Note:** This installation is optional, since the core-tools (compiler and make) are already installed, if Homebrew is installed, or as part of macOS.
-This simply installs newer versions and optional compilers and build-tools:
+This simply installs newer versions and optional compilers and build tools:

 ```bash
 brew install llvm gcc make cmake ccache
 ```

-In order to download large model projects from Huggingface, we need larg-file-support (LFS) for GIT:
+In order to download large model projects from Huggingface, we need large-file-support (LFS) for GIT:

 ```bash
 brew install git-lfs